exoad/exoad/README.md

             </strong>
           </kbd>
         </a>
-        — An attempt to add meta programming into Java with the help of the inbuilt
+        — An attempt to add metaprogramming into Java with the help of the inbuilt
         annotation API
       </li>